 Finally, do refer back to your objectives frequently.
 It is very easy to get carried away writing in depth on various topics, but are you meeting your research objectives?
 Do the objectives need to change to match the interesting new direction of your research?
 Does the content you are writing about add value to the argument contained in your dissertation?

-In summary, the literature review is a critical evaluation of the past and current literature.
+In summary, the Literature Review in the Master’s Dissertation is a critical evaluation of the past and current literature.
 Use modern citations, and the latest authors.
 Suggest where the research is going, and make sure that the review matches the research title.
 Remember to add notes into later chapters, and always keep an eye on your objectives.

 Edit September 2019: